Baliem Valley languages

 The Dani or Baliem Valley languages are a family of clearly related Trans–New Guinea languages spoken by the Dani and related peoples in the Baliem Valley in the Highland Papua, Indonesia.
-Foley (2003) considers their TNG status to be established.
+Foley (2003) considers their Trans–New Guinea language group status to be established.
 They may be most closely related to the languages of Paniai Lakes, but this is not yet clear.
-Capell (1962) had posited that their closest relatives were the Kwerba languages, which Ross (2005) rejects.
+Capell (1962) posited that their closest relatives were the Kwerba languages, which Ross (2005) rejects.

 Languages

 Larson (1977) divided the family into three branches based on lexicostatistics, and Nggem was later added as a fourth.
 The Ngalik languages are very poorly attested.